-Merrimack College’s hands to help in collaborations with St. Mary’s Parish in Lawrence includes drop-in center that provides after-school tutoring, tax assistance, general form assistance, and more.
+Merrimack College’s Hands to Help, in collaboration with St. Mary’s Parish in Lawrence, includes a drop-in center that provides after-school tutoring, tax assistance, general form assistance and more.
 Each weekday Hands to Help has approximately 25 children visit for homework help and after-school activities.
-Hands to Help provides one-on-one or small group tutoring for children in 1ist through 8th grade in all subjects.
+Hands to Help provides one-on-one or small group tutoring for children in 1st through 8th grade in all subjects.
 Additionally, Hands to Help acts as an information referral site to other local non-profits and offers resources, such as computers, for public use.

 Lawrence Catholic Academy